jrmichael/tdd-angular-directives/src/app/directives/01-hello/README.md

 ### Step 1
-Create a directive that will display text "Hello world!" in a H1 element.
+Create a `<helo>` directive that will display text "Hello world!" in a H1 element.

 ### Step 2
 Use it on app.html page.